AdaCore/aws/docs/source/ldap.rst

 See :ref:`AWS.LDAP.Client` for all high level supported API and documentation.

-Note that for complete information about `AWS/LDAP` you you should read an LDAP API description. `AWS/LDAP` is only a binding and follow the LDAP API closely.
+Note that for complete information about `AWS/LDAP` you should read an LDAP API description. `AWS/LDAP` is only a binding and follows the LDAP API closely.